‘Horrified’ Netflix users call new true-crime doc ‘most frightening thing ever’

 Needless to say, if you’re yet to watch the documentary, proceed with caution.

-Another film released this week that people are demanding a trigger warning be added to is new Marvel film Thor: Love and Thunder.
+Another film released this week that people are demanding a trigger warning be added to is the new Marvel film, Thor: Love and Thunder.
 Those who have seen the film are stating that a storyline involving Natalie Portman’s Dr Jane Foster could be triggering for certain viewers.

 Find a full list of every movie and TV show joining Netflix in July here, and a list of everything being removed this week here.